Eat this Soup – For Fibre and Antioxidants

 Keep you regular!

-The array of vegetables that are present in this soup (beans, beets, carrots, cabbage, and potatoes) contain both insoluble and soluble plant-based fiber, which is essential for regular bowel movements, and has been linked to cardiovascular health.
+The array of vegetables that are present in this soup (beans, beets, carrots, cabbage, and potatoes) contain both insoluble and soluble plant-based fibre, which is essential for regular bowel movements, and has been linked to cardiovascular health.

-Low fiber intake can lead to constipation, which occurs when bowel movements are difficult, or happen less often than normal.
+Low fibre intake can lead to constipation, which occurs when bowel movements are difficult, or happen less often than normal.
 It can lead to symptoms of discomfort, such as abdominal pain, and hard or small stools which can be painful to pass.

 Prolonged constipation can also lead to auto-intoxication.
 Along with our lungs and skin, the colon is one of the main detoxifying organs that is responsible for removing toxins from our system.
 When constipation occurs, fecal matter, which includes both living and dead bacteria, and waste materials from our food, stays in the colon, is reabsorbed through the colon walls, and eventually has to recirculate through our system yet again.
 Just as food goes bad when sitting on your kitchen counter or in the fridge for too long, it will do the same thing in your gut.
 As Shrek always says, better out than in!